elprl/TDLikertScaleSelectorView/README.md

 - Xcode 10 beta 4 or later

 ## How To Use
+The library is all the Swift files in the `Source` folder.
+You can just drag and drop those files into your project or use the cocoapod `pod 'TDLikertScaleSelectorView'`.

 The `TDLikertScaleSelectorView` class is the main UIView class containing the answer options / selections.
 You can add the UIView through code as shown below, or through Interface Builder.
 Implement a concrete class or struct of the `TDSelectionBuildConfig` protocol to skin / theme the controls to your needs.
+Clone the entire project to see demo use - the main storyboard and viewcontroller shows how to use the library.

 ```swift
 import TDLikertScaleSelectorView